tj-smith47/smartthings-go/README.md

 # smartthings-go

-A Go client library for the Samsung SmartThings API.
+A comprehensive Go client library for the Samsung SmartThings API.

 ## Installation